SparkleSavvy/Windows-tools/README.md

 [Open Video Downloader](https://github.com/SparkleSavvy/Windows-tools/releases/tag/openvideodownloader) - A program for downloading videos from online resources, works great with YouTube.

 > [!WARNING]
 > Use it at your own risk.
-[StartAllBack Utility](https://github.com/Aetherinox/startallback-utility) - Activator for Star AllBlack
+[StartAllBack Utility](https://github.com/Aetherinox/startallback-utility) - Activator for StartAllBlack
 > / Or download from my releases [here](https://github.com/SparkleSavvy/Windows-tools/releases/tag/startallblackutility)